stepzen-dev/stepzen-web3-app/README.md

 ## Getting Started

+If you do not have a StepZen account, the endpoint, `https://graphqlcf.stepzen.net/api/cfa9352aab44fe6cbf8bfd17d99807f6/__graphql` will provide mock data.

+### Generate StepZen Endpoint (optional)

 First, run `stepzen start` in the stepzen folder.
 Copy the endpoint generated.

+Sign Up for StepZen here, https://stepzen.com/signup.

 Second, copy the `.env.sample` folder: